Votes and Proceedings

 M. Bradley propose,

-That, pursuant to Standing Order 47 and notwithstanding any other Standing Order or Special Order of the House relating to Bill 7, An Act to enact the Burden Reduction Reporting Act, 2014 and the Partnerships for Jobs and Growth Act, 2014, when the Bill is next called as a Government Order, the Speaker shall put every question necessary to dispose of the Second Reading stage of the Bill without further debate or amendment and at such time the Bill shall be ordered referred to the Standing Committee on Finance and Economic Affairs; and,
+That, pursuant to Standing Order 47 and notwithstanding any other Standing Order or Special Order of the House relating to Bill 144, An Act to implement Budget measures and to enact or amend certain other statutes, when the Bill is next called as a Government Order, the Speaker shall put every question necessary to dispose of the Second Reading stage of the Bill without further debate or amendment and at such time the Bill shall be Ordered referred to the Standing Committee on Finance and Economic Affairs; and,

 • Notice of public hearings on the Ontario Parliamentary Channel, the Legislative Assembly's website and Canada NewsWire; and

-• Witnesses are scheduled on a first-come first-served basis; and
+• That witnesses be scheduled to appear before the Committee on a first-come first-served basis; and

-• Each witness will receive up to 5 minutes for their presentation followed by 9 minutes for questions from Committee members; and
+• That each witness will receive up to 5 minutes for their presentation followed by 9 minutes for questions from Committee members; and

-That the deadline for filing amendments to the Bill with the Clerk of the Committee shall be Noon on Friday, December 5, 2014, and
+That the deadline for filing amendments to the Bill with the Clerk of the Committee shall be 10:00 a.m. on Friday, December 4, 2015; and

-On Monday, December 8, 2014, at 3:00 p.m., those amendments which have not yet been moved shall be deemed to have been moved, and the Chair of the Committee shall interrupt the proceedings and shall, without further debate or amendment, put every question necessary to dispose of all remaining sections of the Bill and any amendments thereto.
-Any division required shall be deferred until all remaining questions have been put and taken in succession with one 20-minute waiting period allowed pursuant to Standing Order 129(a); and
+On Monday, December 7, 2015, at 4:00 p.m., those amendments which have not yet been moved shall be deemed to have been moved, and the Chair of the Committee shall interrupt the proceedings and shall, without further debate or amendment, put every question necessary to dispose of all remaining sections of the Bill and any amendments thereto.
+At this time, the Chair shall allow one 20-minute waiting period pursuant to Standing Order 129(a); and

 That, upon receiving the report of the Standing Committee on Finance and Economic Affairs, the Speaker shall put the question for adoption of the report forthwith, and at such time the Bill shall be Ordered for Third Reading, which Order may be called that same day; and